USCbiostats/LUCIDus-old/README.md

 ### `est_lucid()`

-Estimating latent clusters with multi-omics data
+Estimating latent clusters with multi-omics data, missing values in biomarker data are allowed, and information in the outcome of interest can be integrated

 #### Example